Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Family Violence Death Review Committee was established in 2013 under the Protection Against Family Violence Act as part of the Children First Act.
 The Committee is mandated to provide a formal mechanism to review family violence deaths in Alberta.

 - analyzes incidents/cases of family violence resulting in death

 - identifies systemic issues, trends, risk factors and patterns from the cases reviewed

-- reports and makes recommendations to the Minister of Community and Social Services for intervention and prevention strategies to support the reduction of family violence
+- reports and makes recommendations to the Minister of Seniors, Community and Social Services for intervention and prevention strategies to support the reduction of family violence